onakoyakayode/studbrige-frontend/README.md

 8. git pull --> to pull from remote to local.
 9. git clone --> to clone a remote project to your local system.
 10. git fetch --> to fetch remote branches.
-11. git checkout --> to Switch between branches
+11. git push to the server --> git push origin branch name